 - $500 deductible for gear

-"We wanted to make the insurance process easier, faster and cheaper for musicians," said David Hamilton, President of Front Row, "Given that there is no need to speak to a broker and an insurance company underwriter is not involved, the cost to process an instrument insurance policy is much less online and we have passed the savings onto the musician.
+"We wanted to make the insurance process easier, faster and cheaper for musicians," said David Hamilton, President of Front Row, "Given that an insurance company underwriter is not involved, the cost to process an instrument insurance policy is much less online and we have passed the savings onto the musician.
 Although the instrument policy is online, we are still available to answer questions by email or over the phone if required."

 Musical Instrument Insurance 101: How to Protect Your Instruments

 Tips & tricks to guard your gear

 Protecting instruments at home

 Protecting instruments at airports